What is the best time to visit the mountains?

 We are an easy-to-moderate climb and have hosted toddlers to elderly guests.
 The trick is to walk slow, with evenly paced steps.
 This is the perfect warm-up for your trek to Deoria Tal.
 If sensitive knees are a concern, we recommend seeking medical advice before you begin planning your trip.
 You can also hire a mule if you are not a fan of walking.

 Where can I park my car?
 Is it safe?

 All vehicles are parked along the main road in our village.
-We park our car there too, and have not had any issues till date.
+We park our car there too and have not had any issues to date.

 Do you have room heaters/hot water?

 We do.
 We care about your comfort.
 Room heaters are provided all year around.
 Running water may not be available for a short period during the hot months.
-When water run scarce during the summers here in the mountains, we turn off running water to do our bit to reduce wastage, and offer them (hot & cold) in buckets instead.
-Please visit for full details.
-On the occassion when our geyser went bust, and we had to wait for weeks for the only electrician in this area to turn up to fix it, we managed by offering immersion rods or by delivering buckets of hot water to the rooms, as per our guests' preference.
+When water runs scarce during the summers here in the mountains, we turn off running water to do our bit to reduce wastage and offer them (hot & cold) in buckets instead.
+Please visit https://www.cafeburansh.com/pahadi-living for full details.
+On the occasion when our geyser went bust, and we had to wait for weeks for the only electrician in this area to turn up to fix it, we managed by offering immersion rods or by delivering buckets of hot water to the rooms, as per our guests' preference.

 Will it snow when I'm there?